 \subsection{Front-end}

-LAFA's front-end is a lightweight website that provides interactive visualization of every time window evaluations.
-No computation is performed on the front-end, except for the rendering of plots and selection of methods and time points.
-The front-end website is packaged inside a Docker container and can be deployed from any web server (currently we are using an AWS EC2 instance).
-When a new time window finishes the back-end computation, it becomes ``ready'' in the release folder, and only time windows with ``ready'' status will be used on the front-end to ensure stable website performance.
+LAFA's front-end is a lightweight website that provides interactive visualization of every time window evaluation.
+No computation is performed on the front-end, except for rendering plots and selecting methods and time points.
+The front-end website is packaged inside a Docker container and can be deployed from any web server (currently, we are using an AWS EC2 instance).
+When a new time window completes the back-end computation, it becomes ``ready'' in the release folder, and only time windows with ``ready'' status are used on the front-end to ensure stable website performance.
 The Docker image of the website, containing new updates, is then generated and the website is deployed to reflect the most up-to-date results.

 The LAFA website provides information about data releases and displays evaluation results continuously across available time points/time windows.
-The number of targets for each time period and the overall performance of all methods help users quickly grasp the overall performance of protein function prediction methods.
+The number of targets per time period and the overall performance of all methods help users quickly grasp the performance of protein function prediction methods.
 Fine-grained evaluation results for each GO aspect -- molecular function, biological process, and cellular component -- are also available in two formats: an $F_1$ score at the best threshold, or precision-recall curves across all thresholds.

-As a benchmarking system, LAFA offers an option to compare evaluations between two selected time windows to track the performance of methods over time.
+As a benchmarking system, LAFA offers the option to compare evaluations across two selected time windows to track method performance over time.
 For example, we can compare the performance of methods and baselines between a 4-month and an 8-month annotation accumulation window.
 Additionally, since LAFA hosts containerized methods that can generate predictions for any time window, we can carry out experiments on the effect of training data recency.
-In particular, when a method updates their training data and submits a new version, we can compare the performance of the same method when the training data is recent versus outdated on a similar annotation accumulation window.
-Both use cases are prominent in helping the community answer existing and upcoming questions regarding the robustness of evaluation as well as the performance decay of protein function prediction methods over time.
+In particular, when a method updates its training data and submits a new version, we can compare the performance of the same method when the training data is recent versus outdated on a similar annotation accumulation window.
+Both use cases are prominent in helping the community answer existing and upcoming questions about the robustness of evaluation and the performance decay of protein function prediction methods over time.